 - Searing pain when biting down on something hard

-Your dentist open Sunday immediately notices when the enamel begins to thin.
-He provides you with instructions to slow down the tooth decay progression, because lifestyle and your home oral care habits can make a big difference in how you cure tooth decay.
+When the enamel begins to erode, your Sunday dentist will notice it right away.
+They will provide you with guidelines on how to slow the progression of tooth decay because your lifestyle and home dental care practices can make a big difference in how you cure tooth decay.

-Sugar, starch and sticky food cling to tooth enamel, providing food for bacteria.
-The result is acid that wears away the protective enamel if not removed quickly.
-The acid destroys tooth enamel.
-Once the enamel is gone, the next layer on your teeth, the dentin, is breached and decay sets in.
-Dentin is even less resistant to harmful acid than enamel, allowing the acid to spread beyond the initial decayed tooth to one or more nearby teeth.
+Sugar, starch, and sticky foods cling to tooth enamel, providing bacteria with nourishment.
+If the acid is not removed quickly, it will erode the protecting enamel.
+The acid eats away at tooth enamel.
+When the enamel on your teeth is worn away, the dentin layer is exposed, and decay starts.
+Dentin is considerably more vulnerable to acid than enamel, allowing the acid to spread beyond the decayed tooth to one or nearby teeth.

-Your Sunday dentist and his team in the Yonkers provide an array of treatments to cure tooth decay.
-The sooner you begin tooth decay treatment, the easier it is, but it’s never too late to try to save your natural teeth.
-Some tooth decay treatment solutions include:
+Our dental team at the dentistry center in Yonkers, NY, provides an array of treatments to cure tooth decay.
+The sooner you start treating tooth decay, the easier it will be.
+However, it is never too late to try to save your natural teeth.
+Among the tooth decay treatment (cure & reversing decay) options are:

-- When your Sunday dentist first notices a slight wearing away of enamel, he can apply fluoride treatments that can help restore the enamel on your teeth.
+- When your Sunday dentist notices a slight wearing away of the enamel, they can recommend fluoride treatments to help restore the enamel on your teeth.

 - Cavity repair.
-Fillings are the most common means of tooth decay treatment at your dentist’s disposal.
-Once the decay has progressed beyond the very earliest stages, your dentist removes the decay and fills the hole, which stops decay in its tracks.
+Fillings are the most common means of tooth decay treatment available from your dentist.
+Once the decay has progressed beyond the early stages, your dentist removes the decay and fills the hole, thus stopping the decay.

 - Root canal.
-If you don’t get a filling to stop the decay, the damage continues until it reaches the pulp in your tooth.
-You’ll notice the pain is stronger once decay reaches this point.
-A root canal is the process of removing the nerve and the pulp to save the tooth.
-You won’t feel pain in that tooth anymore.
+If you don’t get a filling to stop the decay, the damage will continue until the pulp in your tooth is destroyed.
+When decay reaches this point, the pain becomes more intense.
+A root canal is a procedure that removes the nerve and pulp in order to save the tooth and alleviate the pain.

 - Crown.
-When you’ve had extensive drilling or a root canal, you need a cap to keep bacteria out of the hole left in your tooth.
-A custom-fit crown replaces the top of your tooth.
-Your top Saturday dentist in the Yonkers offers a number of options for crowns, including long-lasting, natural-looking porcelain crowns.
+A cap is required after extensive drilling or a root canal to keep bacteria out of the hole left in your tooth.
+The top of your tooth is repaired by a custom-fit crown.
+Your dentist can provide you with a variety of crown options, including long-lasting, natural-looking porcelain crowns.

 - Extraction.
 If there isn’t enough of the natural tooth left to save, you may need to have it pulled out.

-Fortunately, your family dentist in the Yonkers is also highly trained and experienced in cosmetic dentistry.
-If you lose one or more teeth, the team at Yonkers Dental Spa offers a dentist open Saturday who can provide you with a replacement for tooth decay treatment such as:
+Fortunately, your family dentist is also highly trained and experienced in cosmetic dentistry.
+If you lose one or more teeth, the team at Park Avenue Smiles offers a dentist open Saturday who can provide you with alternatives for tooth decay treatment, such as:

-Do you have any questions about the Tooth Decay Treatment (Cure & Reverse Tooth Cavity) in Yonkers, Westchester NY?
-For more information or to schedule an appointment with the best rated family dentists in Westchester please contact our dentistry clinic for consultation.
+Do you have any questions about the Tooth Decay Treatment (Cure & Reverse Tooth Cavity)?
+Please contact us for more information or to schedule an appointment with the best-rated painless dentistry center.